2010 SANFL Grand Final

 The 2010 South Australian National Football League (SANFL) Grand Final saw the Central District Bulldogs defeat Norwood by 6 points to claim the club's ninth premiership victory.

 The match was played on Sunday 3 October 2010 at Football Park in front of a crowd of 34,355.

+Teams

+Central District was captained by Paul Thomas and coached by Roy Laird.

+The Jack Oatey Medal for the best player on the ground was won by Central's Ian Callinan.